- 76% of respondents plan to spend more time on online reputation management in the next 12 months

 With reviews becoming ever more commonplace for local businesses, we wanted to uncover the ways that those in charge of marketing for local businesses saw, used and prioritized online reputation management solutions.

-We asked the attendees of the Local Business Marketing Summit a series of questions on online reputation management in 2018.
+We asked the attendees of the Local Business Marketing Summit a series of questions on online review management in 2018.
 Thank you to the Local Marketing Institute for giving us this opportunity, as well as to the 255 marketers, SMBs, and enterprise employees who spared their time to share their insights.

 - How important is a positive reputation to the success of your / your clients’ businesses?